sphero-inc/Sphero-Mac-SDK/Samples/MouseController/README.md

         mousePositionChanged = YES;
     }

-Now, to actually move the mouse, we have to post a CGMouseEvent to be interpretted by our computer to move.
+Now, to actually move the mouse, we have to post a CGMouseEvent to be interpreted by our computer to move.
 The code is below:

     if( mousePositionChanged ) {
         if( !isMouseLeftDown ) {